Share This Article

 Renjun (런쥔) is already turning Echoes Between Us into a real China market event.
 SM Entertainment said on June 3 that the June 13 showcase for the NCT member's Chinese special EP sold out moments after tickets opened, while Korea JoongAng Daily's report said the release had already cleared 850,000 yuan on QQ Music in one day and earned triple-gold certification.
 The showcase will take place at Mango Hall in Changsha on June 13, which gives the story a real venue, a real date, and a real pressure test.
 That is more than a neat solo launch.
 It is Renjun proving that a tightly framed Chinese language rollout can create both instant ticket urgency and measurable platform revenue before he even steps onstage.
 For NCT, now deep into its member-specific expansion era, that kind of local traction matters because it gives the larger brand a sharper solo-market proof point.

 Echoes Between Us, or 同谋者的默契, is only a three-song project, but the early signals look bigger than the package size.
-According to SM Entertainment and details pulled together by Kpopofficial's release listing, Renjun built the EP around the title track "Echoes Between Us" with additional songs "Gentle Slumber" and "Halo."
-Tencent Music Entertainment also framed the project as a standalone Chinese special EP in its official concept teaser, which matters because the campaign is not being sold like a side quest between group schedules.
+According to SM Entertainment's June 1 release materials and Tencent Music Entertainment's official YouTube concept teaser, Renjun built the EP around the title track "Echoes Between Us" with additional songs "Gentle Slumber" and "Halo."
+That matters because the campaign is not being sold like a side quest between group schedules.
 It is being packaged like a direct market play for a singer who already has cultural and language fluency in China and a fan base ready to convert hype into paid activity.
-That gives this rollout a cleaner purpose than the average K-pop solo detour, and the sales response suggests fans understood that immediately.
+As reported by Korea JoongAng Daily, the revenue showed up immediately rather than weeks later, which gives the rollout a much cleaner purpose than the average K-pop solo detour.
+It already looks less like filler between group schedules and more like a deliberately local release built to monetize fast.

 Why Renjun's China showcase matters for NCT